EarthWalkSoftware/debian-base/README.md

 # debian-base

-*EarthWalkSoftware/debian-base* is a docker image that adds several system utilities and libraries that are nominally required to properly utilize the *library/debian:9.2* docker image.
+*EarthWalkSoftware/debian-base* is a modified version of the *nimmis/ubuntu* docker image for use with Debian 9.
+It adds several system utilities and libraries that are nominally required to properly utilize the *library/debian:9.2* docker image, and adds system initialization and supervisor functions for better control.

 Among the additional packages are
 - *software-properties-common*
 - *locales*
 - *wget*